 Variations For Flavoring the Dish

-I most often finished the cabbage with fresh parsley and a squeeze of lemon juice.
+I most often finish the cabbage with fresh parsley and a squeeze of lemon juice.
 Sometimes, I’ll sprinkle crushed red pepper flakes over the platter for a little kick.

 That said, there are so many ways to dress up the basic recipe, depending on what you’re serving with the cabbage.
 Here are some of our favorite variations.
 Choose one flavoring option or piece a few together to create your own combination!